dotnet-presentations/blazor-workshop/docs/07-templated-components.md

 Blazor happens to have a feature that works for exactly this case, it's similar to how a layout works.
 Recall that a layout has a `Body` parameter, and the layout gets to place other content *around* the `Body`.
 In a layout, the `Body` parameter is of type `RenderFragment` which is a delegate type that the runtime has special handling for.
 The good news is that this feature is not limited to layouts.
 Any component can declare a parameter of type `RenderFragment`.

 Let's get started on this new dialog component.
-Create a new component file named `TemplatedDialog.cshtml` in the `BlazingComponents` project.
-Put the following markup inside `TemplatedDialog.cshtml`:
+Create a new component file named `TemplatedDialog.razor` in the `BlazingComponents` project.
+Put the following markup inside `TemplatedDialog.razor`:

 ```html
 <div class="dialog-container">